rcl-skillsio/docs/assessment.md

 The mentor will send an email notification to the learner, informing the learner that an assessment plan has been developed.
 A link to the assessment plan will be included in the email.

-The learner must respond to the mentor and state if the planned date and time of the coding interview is convenient, or else recommend a more suitable date and time.
+The learner must respond to the mentor and state if the planned date and time of the coding interview is convenient, or else, recommend a more suitable date and time.

 ## Viewing the Assessment Plan